Jamstah/jamstah.github.io/kubernetes/_posts/2022-04-13-cp4i-monitoring.md

 title: "Monitoring IBM Cloud Pak for Integration components"
 ---

+Operational visibility and the ability to understand internals of the **IBM Cloud Pak for Integration** behavior is key to maintain the health, readiness and availability of the solutions built on top of your Cloud Pak.
+You can monitor components of your Cloud Pak by leveraging the out of the box monitoring stack provided by the OpenShift Container Platform 4.6+ and enhance it’s capabilities by deploying the monitoring services provided with the **IBM Cloud Pak Foundational Services**.
+This configuration provides a powerful open source based solution that allows you to identify and respond to issues in a timely manner in order to guarantee the level of service and availability of your integrations.

 **Author:**

-James Hewitt: *Senior Technical Staff Member / Cloud Pak for Integration*
+* James Hewitt: *Senior Technical Staff Member / Cloud Pak for Integration*

 **Contributors:**